Impressive ruins of a Nabatean, Roman and Byzantine city in the Negev desert. A UNESCO world heritage site.

 A view from the east of these water channels:

-The southern Church is the oldest in Shivta, dated to the middle of the 4th C AD.
+The southern Church is the oldest in Shivta, dated to the middle of the 4th century AD.
 Its location, east of the double pools, is indicated on the plan of the city as a red square.

 The church’s design is a triple apse basilica, with a long nave separated by two rows of columns.
 Its size is 23.35m by 17.30m, and oriented to the east (as almost all ancient churches – facing Jerusalem).

-Its original design (in the middle of the 4th C AD) was a single hall, with two square rooms (pastophoria) on both sides alongside a single altar.
-In the first half of the 6th C the side apses replaced these rooms, and the design changed from a mono-apsidal to a tri-apsidal design as it is found today.
+Its original design (in the middle of the 4th century AD) was a single hall, with two square rooms (pastophoria) on both sides alongside a single altar.
+In the first half of the 6th century the side apses replaced these rooms, and the design changed from a mono-apsidal to a tri-apsidal design as it is found today.
 This design change was found in other churches in the Holy Land (Avdat, Rehovot, Kh.
 Heshek, and Kh.
 Eirav), according to a research by S. Margalit.

 The central apse, where the main altar stands, is seen in the middle of the following picture.